Drug: Recreational drug use

 Cannabis is a commonly used recreational drug.

 Recreational drug use is the use of a drug (legal, controlled, or illegal) with the primary intention of altering the state of consciousness through alteration of the central nervous system in order to create positive emotions and feelings.
 The hallucinogen LSD is a psychoactive drug commonly used as a recreational drug.

 Ketamine is a drug used for anesthesia, and is also used as a recreational drug, both in powder and liquid form, for its hallucinogenic and dissociative effects.

 Some national laws prohibit the use of different recreational drugs; medicinal drugs that have the potential for recreational use are often heavily regulated.
 However, there are many recreational drugs that are legal in many jurisdictions and widely culturally accepted.
 Cannabis is the most commonly consumed controlled recreational drug in the world.
-Its use in many countries is illegal but is legally used in several countries usually with the proviso that it can only be used for personal use.
-It can be used in the leaf form of marijuana (grass), or in the resin form of hashish.
-Marijuana is a more mild form of cannabis than hashish.

 There may be an age restriction on the consumption and purchase of legal recreational drugs.
 Some recreational drugs that are legal and accepted in many places include alcohol, tobacco, betel nut, and caffeine products, and in some areas of the world the legal use of drugs such as khat is common.

-There are a number of legal intoxicants commonly called legal highs that are used recreationally.
-The most widely used of these is alcohol.